ttkb-oss/dedup/README.md

 ## Why Aren't HFS Compressed Files Cloned?

-APFS supports HFS compression just as any file system with xattrs and support for flags would.
+APFS supports HFS compression using xattrs and flags, just like HFS+.
 Howver, HFS compression does not store data in a file's data fork, but in a file's xattrs.
 Since APFS clones data blocks, not file metadata, there's nothing to share between clones of HFS compressed files.